jitsedc/ICEGthema-hydrant/README.md

-This is the ICEG thema repository for the thematic traject "Hydrant"
+ICEG thema repository for the thematic traject "Hydrant"